perceivelab/deeplearning-24/index.md

 | Paper presentation  | 8 points |

 - The theory test consists of nine essay questions.
 The total mark for the test is 9: **maximum 1 point** for each essay question.
+- Paper presentation will be evaluated according to the following criteria: 1) Accuracy and depth of understanding of the paper, 2) Clarity, organization, and effective use of visual aids (reduced use of text content), 3) Handling of questions and 4) Adherence to the time schedule.
 - For the practical test, attendees can choose among the following:

 |                        | %    |